mDialog/smoke/README.md

 This is especially useful when using a responder function composed from several Futures.

 ## Smoke workflow

-Combining all those handlers, smoke processes requests that way :
+Combining all those handlers, requests are processed like so:

     def application = withErrorHandling {
     		beforeFilter andThen responder andThen { _ map afterFilter }
   		}

 ## Graceful shutdown

 Smoke will shutdown the server and `ActorSystem` when the process receives a `TERM` signal, from Ctrl-C or `kill <pid>` for instance.
 You can attach shutdown hooks both before and after this shutdown occurs.